mini-kep/intro/README.md

 ==========

 ipython notebooks and custom charts are collected in [this repo](https://github.com/mini-kep/user-charts).
-Feel free to contibute your code or task idea.
+Feel free to contibute your code or task idea, for example via [gitter](https://gitter.im/mini-kep/Lobby).

 Developper links